gabrieldansereau/ms_downscaling_metawebs/README.md

 areas of variation in network structure.
 Trophic motifs (S1 and S2, measured through NDTI values) showed a latitudinal gradient different from the richness and links ones, with high dominance of tri-trophic chains (S1) in the north and higher omnivory counts (S2) only in a few ecoregions in the south.
-This results did not seem related to ecoregion variance, which once again showed a very different distribution from the median values.
+These results did not seem related to ecoregion variance, which once again showed a very different distribution from the median values.
 Meanwhile, competition motifs (S4 and S5, measured through NDCI values) showed an even dominance of apparent